YasaarKadery/react-blog-ts/src/markdown/dev-blog.md

 ## Introduction

 These past few months I've been learning Go.
 I've always been more of a backend developer but I found myself tired of testing my APIs via curl.
 So I decided to teach myself React aswell so I could build my own UI.
 Since I was already learning React and Go, why not build something while I'm at it?
 And just for fun, let's deploy it to the cloud.
-And this website is the result of my hard work.
+This project is an extension of my previous project, the Cloud Resume Challenge (I have another blog post on that project in my website as well).

 ## The Backend